-This is a difficult question to answer and one that has been raised increasingly often by patients in our clinics over recent years.
-There is a growing body of evidence comparing both surgical and non-surgical options, highlighted by high profile athletes such as Tiger Woods who won 5 out of 6 tournaments before having surgical repair and some case studies on Premier League players who are currently playing without an ACL after an 8 intensive week rehab protocol (Weiler et al, 2015).
+The Anterior Cruciate Ligament (ACL) is a crucial ligament in the knee for providing stability.
+A ruptured ACL is when the ACL is completely torn.
+In years gone by, all ACL ruptures were recommended to have surgery, most commonly through a replacement via a hamstring or patallar tendon graft.
+This guidance has change in recent years but it is not conclusive for surgery or conservative management. .
+There is a growing body of evidence comparing both surgical and non-surgical options, highlighted by high profile athletes such as Tiger Woods who won 5 out of 6 tournaments before having a surgical repair and some case studies on Premier League players who are currently playing without an ACL after an 8 intensive week rehab protocol (Weiler et al, 2015).

 An important aspect in all of this is whether you have an unstable knee, meaning does it give way.
-If it does give way, and you decide to ‘wait and see’ or for complete non-surgical well then you increase your risk of meniscus tear.
-This is thought to be associated with the early onset of arthritis, especially in the young adult (Roos, 2005).
+If it does give way, and you decide to ‘wait and see’ or for a non-surgical approach, that then you increase your risk of a meniscus tear.
+Without surgery is thought to be associated with the early onset of arthritis, especially in the young adult (Roos, 2005).
 However, the evidence is mixed.
-Moksnes et al (2013) would suggest there is no difference between surgical and non-surgical in a 5-year follow up.
-We probably need a longer follow up times here before we can reach a conclusive decision.
+Moksnes et al (2013) would suggest there is no difference between surgical and non-surgical in a 5-year follow-up.
+It’s felt that we need longer follow-up times here before we can reach a conclusive decision.

-For those who opt for surgery, there are a few things to keep in mind.
+For those who opt for ACL surgery, there are a few things to keep in mind.
 There are risks such as deep vein thrombosis (DVT), infection, graft failure.
-It is also important to remember and this is something that isn’t as well known; only 63% of surgical patients return to pre-injury level and 44% return to competitive sport (Arden et al, 2011).
-Fear of re-injury is seen as one of the most common reason for this low number (Flanigan et al, 2013).
+It is also important to remember that this is something that isn’t as well known; only 63% of surgical patients return to pre-injury level and 44% return to competitive sport (Arden et al, 2011).
+Fear of re-injury is seen as one of the most common reasons for this low number (Flanigan et al, 2013).

 So what should you do?

-In simple terms, if you encounter regular giving way or instability and you wish to return to sport that involves pivoting at speed, surgery is recommended.
-If you don’t have an unstable knee, comprehensive rehabilitation, guided by a Sports Physiotherapist is a good option.
+In simple terms, if you encounter regular giving way or instability and you wish to return to sport that involves pivoting at speed, ACL surgery is recommended.
+If you don’t have an unstable knee, comprehensive rehabilitation, without surgery, guided by a Sports Physiotherapist is a good option.